p3lim/vyaml/README.md

 `vyaml encrypt` will read input on stdin and encrypt it so it can be added as a secret to the configuration.

+`vyaml import` will convert the running config to YAML and output it to stdout.

 ### Tags

 Additional [YAML tags](https://github.com/yaml/yaml-spec/blob/main/spec/1.2.2/spec.md#-tags) supported: